Period Care Pads: Consumer Demands Impact Product Designs

 - Fragrance additives

-In fact, our range of adhesives for the manufacture of feminine care articles is formulated to help meet both your construction adhesive and pad attachment adhesive needs.
+In fact, our range of adhesives for the manufacture of feminine care articles is formulated to help meet both your construction adhesive and stay-in-place adhesive needs.
 This will allow you to produce a pad that sticks every time, will not shift as she moves around throughout the day and night, and is easy to remove with no ripping or residue.

 Consumer preferences and competition can shape your products